aminosbh/socialnetwork/README.md

 to define read and write operations on a logical level.
 So we'll dedicated a `repositories` package to handle all repository classes.

+*Singleton pattern:*
+The singleton design pattern restricts the instantiation of a class to one "single" instance.
+This is useful when exactly one unique object is needed across the whole system.
+This will be useful for the repository classes and later for the database connection handler.

 [git]: https://git-scm.com